Mergers and acquisitions involving UK companies: January to March 2026

 8. Data sources and quality

 Since Quarter 1 (Jan to Mar) 2018, mergers and acquisitions (M&A) statistics fully incorporate the Bureau van Dijk (BVD) M&A, which has been renamed Moody's Orbis M&A, data source and methods.
-The introduction of this new data source increased the coverage of smaller M&A transactions.
-This resulted in a discontinuity in the number of transactions reported.
-Users are advised to take care when comparing recent estimates with the number of transactions reported for quarters before 2018.
+The introduction of this new data source increased the coverage of smaller M&A transactions and, therefore, resulted in a discontinuity in the number of transactions reported.
+Therefore, users are advised to take care when comparing recent estimates with the number of transactions reported for quarters prior to 2018.

 The Russian invasion of Ukraine began on 24 February 2022 and in response, the UK government has imposed a range of economic sanctions on Russia from late February and early March 2022, as described in the Russia sanctions: guidance on GOV.UK.
 We will continue to monitor potential impact of the conflict and resulting sanctions in future quarterly releases.